 A good example is some plugins used to create contact forms.
 Typically, you use these types of plugins only on a contact page – not every page of your site.

-To improve the speed of your website, and make the HTML source code cleaner, it is much better to prevent those styles and scripts from loading on pages where they are not used.
+To improve the speed of your website and make the HTML source code cleaner, it is much better to prevent those styles and scripts from loading on pages where they are not used.

-The Asset CleanUp plugin has become one of my favorite plugins.
+That’s why the Asset CleanUp plugin has become one of my favorite plugins.

-All you have to do when editing a page/post is to select the CSS/JS codes that are not necessary to load, this way reducing the bloat.
+All you have to do when editing a page/post is to select the CSS/JS codes that are not necessary to load, thus reducing the bloat.